connectomicslab/connectomemapper3/paper/paper.md

-  with a Graphical User Interface (GUI) for researchers to easily, reliably and transparently interface with a number of widely adopted neuroimaging tools to create a hierarchical multi-scale connectome representation of the structural and functional brain systems, from any sMRI / dMRI / rfMRI / EEG dataset structured according to the BIDS standard.
+  with a Graphical User Interface (GUI) for researchers to easily, reliably and transparently interface with a number of widely adopted neuroimaging tools to create a hierarchical multi-scale connectome representation of the structural and functional brain systems, from any sMRI / dMRI / rfMRI / EEG dataset structured according to the BIDS standard (\autoref{fig:cmp3-diagram}).
 In this work, we present CMP3 around the principal characteristics and principles it has been designed.

+![\textbf{Overview of participant-level analysis workflow of the Connectome Mapper 3 BIDS App.}
+\label{fig:cmp3-diagram}](cmp3-diagram.png)

 \textbf{A flexible and interoperable workflow for multi-modal human connectome mapping.}
 CMP3 relies on Nipype [@GorgolewskiNipype:2011] and adopts an object-oriented programming style with a modular architecture.
-The workflow is composed of three different pipeline classes (anatomical, diffusion, and fMRI) dedicated to the processing of each modality (sMRI, dMRI, rfMRI), as illustrated by \autoref{fig:cmp3-diagram}.
+The workflow is composed of three different pipeline classes (anatomical, diffusion, and fMRI) dedicated to the processing of each modality (sMRI, dMRI, rfMRI).

-![\textbf{Overview of participant-level analysis workflow of the Connectome Mapper 3 BIDS App.}
-\label{fig:cmp3-diagram}](cmp3-diagram.png)

 Each pipeline class provides methods to create and execute a Nipype workflow that runs a number of sub-workflows, described by stage classes and implementing one or multiple tasks, where each task can interface with either a specific tool including in